The beauty under the mighty volcano

 Teste di Moro

 Today there are several varieties of ceramic heads, but the traditional ones show a black man and a beautiful girl.
-True or not, romantic or creepy, today these Mori represent the Sicilian ceramic art all over the world, thanks also to Dolce&Gabbana, and the controversy their 2013 collection of jewelry (and fabrics) inspired by the Moorish Heads caused.
+True or not, romantic or creepy, today these Mori represent the Sicilian ceramic art all over the world, thanks also to Dolce&Gabbana, and the controversy caused their 2013 collection of jewelry (and fabrics), inspired by the Moorish Heads.
 The controversy had to do with the question: are these iconic emblems of colonialism and slavery, reminiscent of an era of Western history most people are trying to forget, or folk art to be valued?
-Domenico Dolce, as a Sicilian himself, has been inspired many times from his native land, and tried to explain that for Sicilians these colorful echoes of decorative arts are merely part of the culture of their country.
+Domenico Dolce, as a Sicilian himself, has been inspired many times from his native land, and tried to explain that for Sicilians these colorful echoes of decorative arts are merely part of the culture of their country and not "racism symbols".